Bristol City Council and St Bernadette Catholic Primary School are working together to make the journey to school safer.

 - improve the air quality and environment at the school gates, making it a more pleasant space for everyone

-We would ask people with additional access requirements and those with disabilities to contact the Bristol School Streets team to discuss any personal access needs as they may be eligible for an exemption access permit.
+We ask people with additional access requirements and those with disabilities to contact the Bristol School Streets team to discuss any personal access needs as they may be eligible for an exemption access permit.

 For other queries